mapbox/node-cpp-skel/README.md

 - iterations: number of times to call `helloAsync()`
 - concurrency: max number of threads the test can utilize, by setting `UV_THREADPOOL_SIZE`.
 When running the bench script, you can see this number of threads reflected in your [Activity Monitor](https://github.com/springmeyer/profiling-guide#activity-monitorapp-on-os-x)/[htop window](https://hisham.hm/htop/).

+Note: These bench tests are not completely "realworld" yet since the code does not do much.
+Their main benefit is allowing you to adapt them to your custom code and enabling you to monitor the performance of your code.

 ### Ideal Benchmarks